hyperspy/hyperspy/rosettascio/docs/supported_formats/tiff.rst

    ImageJ or DigitalMicrograph

 Currently HyperSpy has limited support for reading and saving the TIFF tags.
-However, the way that HyperSpy reads and saves the scale and the units of TIFF files is compatible with ImageJ/Fiji and Gatan Digital Micrograph software.
+However, the way that HyperSpy reads and saves the scale and the units of ``.tiff`` files is compatible with ImageJ/Fiji and Gatan Digital Micrograph software.
-HyperSpy can also import the scale and the units from TIFF files saved using FEI, Zeiss SEM, Olympus SIS, Jeol SightX and Hamamatsu HPD-TA (streak camera) software.
+HyperSpy can also import the scale and the units from ``.tiff`` files saved using FEI, Zeiss SEM, Olympus SIS, Jeol SightX and Hamamatsu HPD-TA (streak camera) software.